 It is recommended that students have approximately \$700 available for personal spending and meals.
 If your child is traveling without you, how to permit your son or daughter to have easy yet safe access to their money is a legitimate concern.
-Apart from giving them your own debit or credit card (obviously, many parents are uncomfortable with that option), credit card companies offer prepaid travel cards for teen companies offer prepaid travel cards for teen travelers.
-These cards are accepted anywhere Visa, MasterCard, or American Express Cards are accepted, can be monitored online by parents and are reloadable online, over the phone, or via your own bank account.
+My best advice?
+Open a joint account with your child such that he has ATM access.
+You can add funds as necessary, and he will be able to withdraw funds in local currency via an ATM cash machine.
+Another option: credit card companies offer prepaid travel cards for teen travelers.
+These cards are accepted anywhere Visa, MasterCard, or American

+Express Cards are accepted, can be monitored online by parents and are reloadable online, over the phone, or via your own bank account.

 In addition, they're safer than cash, as they're replaceable if stolen.
-Checkout the Visa Buxx, MasterCard

-Travel Card, or the American Express Pass Card for details.
+Checkout the Visa Buxx, MasterCard Travel Card, or the American Express Pass Card for details.
 Students should also bring a small amount of cash (\$50-\$100) to exchange soon after arriving, and just in case they experience some small, temporary difficulty with the travel card.
 The chaperones are experienced with these matters and will ensure that your child is taken care of through this process and provide assistance and support if problems occur.